 Note that we learn about Emily’s house before we learn about Emily.
 Emily = her house.

-The local history of this Deep South town is the Civil War, and what John Truby would call the ghost of “A Rose For Emily”.
+The local history of this Deep South town is the Civil War, the ghost of “A Rose For Emily”.
 The war is off the page, but influential nonetheless.

 At least one scholar has placed Jefferson in Faulkner’s native Mississippi due to an obscure reference.
 The narrator mentions many cedars in the cemetery.
 There are no true cedars in North America, but the misnamed Atlantic White cedar, which is actually a cypress, is native and common to Mississippi.
 There are few to none Atlantic White cedars in the neighboring states.